skhrg/Penn-Summer-Computing-Training/1_Basic_unix_command_line_and_bash/Instructions.md

 Generally, (depending on how you set things up, see the `.bashrc` section below), you can use `tab` to complete commands you are typing, including the names of relevant directories/files.

 Finally, as there is more already written on all these topics (by people more knowledgeable than me), I have included helpful links.
 Many of these are the result of a quick google.
-While knowing what to google and knowing that certain helpful resources like the arch-linux wiki exist help, you can definitely find a lot of this information pretty readily by searching on your own!
+While it's helpful knowing what to google and knowing that certain helpful resources like the arch-linux wiki exists, you can definitely find a lot of this information pretty readily by searching on your own!

-# Exercise Setup
+## Exercise Setup
 We will provide you with the ip address of a linux-based computer to ssh into, and a username/password for you to use.
-You can use that account/connection for the rest of these exercises.
+Use that account/connection for the rest of these exercises.
+We will go over ssh-ing into clusters later.

 Go to part (2) for details on how to ssh.